wolfmanstout/talon-gaze-ocr/README.md

 ### WinRT

 WinRT is a Windows-only backend that is very fast and reasonably accurate.
-It requires Python 3.7, 3.8, or 3.9 (the winrt package is not yet available for 3.10+).
 To install screen-ocr with WinRT support, run `pip install screen-ocr[winrt]`

 ### Tesseract